OverTheAirBrew/Ocelot.ConfigBuilder/README.md

 public class ExampleController : ControllerBase
 ```

-You need to make sure that the `ApiExplorerSettings` attribute is provided so the underlying api can pic up the routes
+You need to make sure that the `ApiExplorerSettings` attribute is provided so the underlying api can pick up the routes

 In your `Program.cs` replace `build()` with ` .UseOcelotConfig(args);`
 In your `Startup.cs` include the followin in your `ConfigureService`